petehamilton/slack-sidebar-organiser/README.md

 **Create rules.json file**

-Containing all your prefix -> sidebar section rules.
+This file contains all your prefix -> sidebar section rules.
+Rules are applied on a "first match" basis, so the ordering in your file matters.

+If you run the script without a rules file, it'll automatically propose some for you:

+    bundle exec ruby organize.rb CURL_FILE

 Mine looks like this:

 		[
 			{ "type": "prefix", "prefix": "prosp-", "sidebar_section_id": "L01M5T9N3RN" },